astranet/meshRPC/README.md

 # Mesh RPC

 Automatic Service Mesh generator for pure Go micro services, a humble alternative to gRPC!
 A service mesh is a dedicated infrastructure layer for managing service-to-service communication, including RPC over HTTP.
-The `meshRPC` tool paired with `cluster` package is able to transform any type of legacy Go service into a new stack ops dream.
+The `meshRPC` tool paired with `cluster` package is able to transform any type of legacy Go service into a "new stack" operator's dream.

 Even for such legacy services that contain many layers inside a single process, this framework can be used to decouple things, using interface substitution.
-Consider an interface A, then use this tool to generate a microservice that implements interface A, but once called, instead of interface A invocation, there will be an RPC call over network to the corresponding microservice.
+Consider an `interface A`, then use this tool to generate a microservice that implements `interface A`, but once called, instead of `interface A` invocation, there will be an RPC call over network to the corresponding microservice.
 In this way you can separate a big project by small pieces without hurting integrity (just adding a bit of network latency).

 All generated microservices require zero-configuration and are load-balanced (round robin with sticky sessions) out of the box!